-The Adjunct Professor at Lone Star College-University Park and member of the Psi Beta National Honor Society in Psychology, ranks among Houston's top education advocates and philanthropists.
+Carlos, an Adjunct Professor at Lone Star College-University Park and member of the Psi Beta National Honor Society in Psychology, ranks among Houston's top education advocates and philanthropists.
 He follows in the footsteps of his late mother Alice Wallace (an educator and coach).
 Wallace advances her academic principles by providing financial assistance to students through the Alice Wallace Foundation.
-Wallace is also President and CEO of entertainment and philanthropy company, Sol-Caritas.
-Sol has produced a series of multi-city tours and events featuring stand-up comics and entertainers from Houston, Dallas, New York, Chicago and Los Angeles.
-The company is the only Houston-based entertainment enterprise to produce over 180 comedy and poetry shows, sell more than 95, 000 tickets and donate generously to over 85 non-profit local and internationally recognized charities, including Covenant House, the American Diabetes Association, Haiti Relief, the American Cancer Society, and Lupus Foundation of America..
+Wallace is also President and CEO of entertainment and philanthropy company Sol-Caritas.
+Sol has produced a series of multi-city tours and events featuring stand-up comics and entertainers from Houston, New York, Chicago and Los Angeles.
+The company is the only Houston-based entertainment enterprise to produce over 140 comedy and poetry shows, sell more than 80, 000 tickets and donate generously to over 85 non-profit local and internationally recognized charities, including Covenant House, the American Diabetes Association, Haiti Relief, the American Cancer Society, and Lupus Foundation of America.

 After a successful launch at Lone Star College-University Park, Carlos Wallace's groundbreaking motivational narratives are now required viewing in colleges, universities and youth programs across the country.
 Wallace, in collaboration with Charles Andrews, head of film and photography company SolCaritasTV, created one of kind video anecdotes students can relate to.
 Guided by Andrews' professional experience and expertise, the pair produced powerfully narrated personal stories that depict courage, perseverance, faith and redemption in the face of great adversity.
 Viewers embark on a deeply emotional journey that inspires introspection, acceptance and a desire to change the way one thinks about life's difficulties.
 Prepare to be drawn into a world where critics, naysayers and pessimists are a thing of the past as Wallace explains how to turn negativity into a powerful weapon.